networknt/light-doc/content/en/concern/audit.md

 The audit.log is in JSON format, and it is easy to be parsed and monitored.

 ### Configuration
-need to define com.networknt.audit.AuditHandler@audit in handler.yml then add this "audit" handler to the handler chain.
+You will need to define com.networknt.audit.AuditHandler@audit in handler.yml then add this “audit” handler to the handler chain.

-The output fields are populated based on the config file audit.yml and here is an example.
+The output fields are populated based on the config file audit.yml.
+Here is an example:

 ```
 # AuditHandler will pick some important fields from headers and tokens and logs into a audit appender.